nathanplenty/Leetcode_Challanges/README.md

 L 20.
 Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid. **Solved**

 L 21.
 Merge the two lists into one sorted list.
 The list should be made by splicing together the nodes of the first two lists. **Solved with recursive**

+L 35.
+Given a sorted array of distinct integers and a target value, return the index if the target is found.
+If not, return the index where it would be if it were inserted in order. **Solved with (O(n))**